AfricArxiv/AfricArXiv-overview/README.md

 ---

+# Ready for blockchain?
+we are aware of techniological progress made on the blockchain in scholarly communication ans processing.
+Below are a few examples of blockchain features and service providers that we will investigate for collaboration and implementartion in the foreseeable future.

 ## ?
 Blockchain for Science
 Adding blockchain components e.g. for publishing steps to ensure an affordable, efficient, decentralized infrastructure